 Building up living soils to withstand dry spells

 Soil that has a mixture of animal and plant matter and a lot of life is good in storing water and nutrients thus allowing maximum growth of crops and plants.
 Farmers were taught ways to build up soils such as covering the soil with mulching, crop rotation, adding compost manure, minimal soil disturbance as well as planting fast maturing crop varieties.
-Farmers enrolled in the Farmers’ Club project received training on water conservation and are encouraged to shift from conventional tilling, burning crop residue and cutting down trees.
+Farmers enrolled in the Farmers’ Club project received training on water conservation and were encouraged to shift from conventional tilling, burning crop residue and cutting down trees to conservation farming.

 Feeding the soil thus helps farmers build rich soils and ultimately reduce the impact of dry spells.